SaranyaGu/kafka-avro/README.md

 # Kafka Project with Zookeeper, Brokers, Schema Registry, and Control Center

 1. Project Overview
-This project demonstrates a simple Kafka setup with the following components:
+This project demonstrates a simple Kafka setup with the following components :
    Zookeeper: Coordinates and manages Kafka brokers.
    Kafka Brokers: Handles message distribution and ensures fault tolerance.
    Schema Registry: Manages Avro schemas for serialized message data.
    Kafka Control Center: Monitors Kafka topics, messages, and metrics.
    Spring Boot Application: Implements Kafka producer and consumer functionality using Avro serialization/deserialization.

 2. Prerequisites
-Ensure the following tools are installed on your system:
+Ensure the following tools are installed on your system :
    Docker: To run Kafka components in containers.
    Java 11 or higher: For the Spring Boot application.
    Postman or curl: To send HTTP requests for testing.
    Docker Desktop(Optional): To verify the status of containers

 3. Starting Kafka Components with Docker Compose
       Start all the the components of kafka using below command : docker compose up -d
       Stop all the the components of kafka using below command : docker compose down

 4. Configuring and Running the Spring Application Configure application.yml
     Update the application.yml file with Kafka and Schema Registry details Run the Spring Application
          Build and run the application:
             mvn spring-boot:run

 5. Sending and Consuming Messages
     Use Postman or curl to send a message to the producer endpoint: